 Floyd graduated from the University of Colorado Law School in May 2021.
-During law school, she completed an internship with the American Civil Liberties Union of Colorado, where she worked on two class-action lawsuits related to protestors’ speech rights and COVID-19 protections for incarcerated individuals.
-She also worked as a fellow at the Byron White Center for the Study of American Constitutional Law, where she focused on campus and community-wide programming initiatives.
-Floyd was a student attorney at Colorado Law’s Civil Practice Clinic, with an emphasis on representing low-income individuals in employment and housing litigation, and worked at Baker Simpson Law, as a case assistant for criminal defense matters.
+While in law school, she interned with the American Civil Liberties Union of Colorado where she worked on two class-action lawsuits related to protestors’ speech rights and COVID-19 protections for incarcerated individuals.
+She also worked as a fellow at the Byron White Center for the Study of American Constitutional Law where she focused on campus and community-wide programming initiatives.
+Floyd was a student attorney in Colorado Law’s Civil Practice Clinic representing low-income individuals in employment and housing litigation, and she worked at Baker Simpson Law as a case assistant for criminal defense matters.

-Floyd’s focus lies in the intersection of critical race theory and constitutional rights.
-Floyd earned her bachelor’s degree in Political Science with minors in Criminal Justice and Social Work from Arizona State University in 2018.
-She is a member of the Colorado bar.
+Floyd’s interest lies in the intersection of critical race theory and constitutional rights.
+She earned her bachelor’s degree in Political Science with minors in Criminal Justice and Social Work from Arizona State University in 2018.
+She is a member of the bar in Colorado and Georgia.